 Attributes Details protocol Specify the protocol for connecting to the LDAP server.
 Specifiable values: ldap Default value: ldap port Specify the port number of the LDAP server.
 Make sure beforehand that the port you specify is set as the listen port number on the LDAP server.
 Specifiable values: 1 to 65535 Default value: 389 basedn Specify the BaseDN, which is the DN of the entry that will be used as the start point when searching for LDAP user information on the LDAP server.
 The user entries that are located in the hierarchy below this DN will be checked during authorization.
-Specify the DN of the hierarchy that includes all of the user entries Specify the DN of the merarchy that includes an of the user entries to be searched.
+Specify the DN of the hierarchy that includes all of the user entries to be searched.
 Specify the DN by following the rules defined in RFC4514.
 For example, if any of the following characters are included in a DN, you need to use a backslash (\) to escape each character.
-Spaces # + ; , $\langle = \rangle \setminus$ If characters that need to be escaped are included in the specified BaseDN, escape all of those characters correctly because the specified value will be passed to the LDAP server without change.
-If you omit this attribute, the value specified in the defaultNamingContext property of Active Directory is assumed as the BaseDN.
-Default value: none timeout Specify the amount of time to wait before timing out when connecting to the LDAP server.
-If you specify 0, the system waits until a communication error occurs without timing out.
-Specifiable values: 0 to 120 (seconds) Default value: 15 retry.interval Specify the retry interval (in seconds) for when an attempt to connect to the LDAP server fails.
+Spaces $\# + ; , < = > \setminus$ If characters that need to be escaped are included in the specified BaseDN, escape all of those characters correctly because the specified value will be passed to the LDAP server without change.
+If you omit this attribute, the value specified in the defaultNamingContext property of Active Directory is assumed as the BaseDN. timeout Default value: noneSpecify the amount of time to wait before timing out when connecting to the LDAP server.
+If you specify 0, the system waits until a communication error occurs without timing out.Specifiable values: 0 to 120 (seconds)Default value: 15 retry.interval Specify the retry interval (in seconds) for when an attempt to connect to the LDAP server fails.
 Specifiable values: 1 to 60 (seconds) Default value: 1 retry.times Specify the number of retries to attempt when an attempt to connect to the LDAP server fails.
 If you specify 0, no retries are attempted.
 Specifiable values: 0 to 50 Default value: 20 auth.group.domain-name.attribute=value For domain-name, specify the value specified for auth.radius.auth.server.name-property-value.domain.name.